 NOTE 6—In absence of an advertised mapping by the AP a default TID-to-link mapping is assumed unless an individual TID-to-link mapping is successfully negotiated.

-NOTE 7—No TID-To-Link Mapping Request nor TID-To-Link Mapping Response frames are transmitted by non-AP STAs affiliated with the associated non-AP MLDs in response to an advertised TID-to-link mapping.
+(#18145 A non-AP MLD shall not transmit a response frame to acknowledge the reception of an advertised TID-To-Link mapping.
+However a non-AP MLD may initiate a negotiation of a TID-To-Link mapping that maps all TIDs to a subset of the enabled links of the advertised TID-To-Link mapping by transmitting a TID-To-Link Mapping Request frame.

 A non-AP MLD that is associated with an AP MLD that advertises a TID-to-link mapping may initiate a negotiation for a TID-to-link mapping that is different from the TID-to-link mapping established from the advertisement as described in this subclause. (#15599)The non-AP MLD or the AP MLD shall not initiate a negotiation for a TID-to-link mapping that maps a TID to a link if the requested TID is not already mapped to the link in the advertised TID-to-link mapping.